So today I'm excited to share with you this extremely easy no-bake cookie butter cheesecake.

 Even though it doesn't have any gelatin in it, the cheesecake sets beautifully in a short time.
 I put it to chill in the fridge overnight and it came out perfect.

 I'm using the cookie butter to give the cheesecake that speculoos flavour.
 Since the cookie butter is already sweet so I'm not using so much sugar to sweeten the whole cheesecake.
-Just 2 tbsp of icing sugar.
+Just 2 tablespoon of icing sugar.

 Oh, now we've come to the caramel part!

 You can totally skip the caramel but trust me, it really brings the whole cheesecake to another level like in our no-bake caramel apple cheesecake.
 You just need a thin layer of this caramel on top of the cheesecake.

 Take a bite and it is going to make you go ohhh laa laaa!

 This is a super easy caramel to make also, which is always a plus.
 I've used this caramel (in different quantities) in several of my other recipes.
 Would you like to see some?